constellation-project/django-dnsmanager/README.rst

 * Integration with Django Rest Framework ;
 * Generation of ready to use zone files.

-This app targets Django 1.11 (current Debian version), 2.2 (last LTS) and 3.1.
+This app targets Django 2.2 (last LTS and current Debian version (from Debian 11 Bullseye)) and 3.1.
 It runs on Python 3.6 to 3.9.

 Running a demo project